Walkthrough

 3. 3

-Ask for a short lowercase name such as meeting-recap, source-audit, or ui-builder.
-Include one trigger sentence that names the real request a future thread should recognize.
+Ask for a short lowercase name such as `meeting-recap`, `source-audit`, or `ui-builder`.
+Include one trigger sentence that names what a future thread should recognize.
+The finished Skill needs a memorable name, a specific trigger, and instructions grounded in your source example.

-Avoid broad names like writing-helper or productivity.
+Tip: Avoid broad names like writing-helper or productivity.
 A good Skill name points to the concrete output or workflow.

 An annotated Claude composer showing slash skill suggestions with skill-creator selected.